 For extra texture, you can also try making courgetti like I did here in my Asian inspired courgette side dish.
 Naturally, you’ll need a special cutting tool to get the desired noodle-like shape.
 If you wish for having these noodle-shaped like pickled courgetti, you’ll need a bigger glass jar for storage.
 The courgetti also takes up quite a lot of space.

 So, what do you think – are you up for it or do you prefer following the original recipe?
+You can also try making this with daikon.
+Just follow my takuan recipe, which is sort of a pickled and preserved daikon radish.

 The pickling process has been around for quite some time!
 This process is very common all over the world.
 For example, you might know Korean kimchi, Japanese miso pickles, pickled herring in Scandinavian countries, pickled Indian chutneys, and so much more.
 Pickling is a process that not only enhances the flavours of ingredients, it also helps preserve your food!